 There several costumes dotted around that have been worn in performances of Shakespeare’s plays over the years.
 I liked the fact that many of the costumes are accompanied by hands-on exhibits explaining what the costume is made from.
 You can touch each fabric and get an idea of what it would have been like to wear.

 There are digital displays to watch and listen to, telling stories of Shakespeare himself and of performances of his works.
-These purchase tramadol no prescription vary from television screens to holograms, to audio devices.
+These vary from television screens to holograms, to audio devices.
 Other interactive displays include pulleys to show how people fly across the stage and clothes that you can button up to see if you’d make the grade for a quick change.
 You can even make up your own story by choosing a play and deciding how you’ll set the scene.

 By far the girls’ favourite part of the event was being able to try on hats and props that would be used in the theatre.
 They were then able to go behind a curtain and practice delivering their lines to an interactive screen with an actor on it.
 This would be ideal for older children because it asks them to read out the lines as they appear on screen.